tldr-pages/tldr/pages/linux/nautilus.md

 `sudo nautilus`

-- Launch Nautilus and display a given directory:
+- Launch Nautilus and display a specific directory:

 `nautilus {{path/to/directory}}`